This page lists many small programs that I have written for my

 virtual terminal.
 It manages many terminals through single-letter tags.

-contains a nice but a bit out of date introduction.
+has a nice but out of date introduction.

 - fbpdf, a linux framebuffer pdf